 - Salt to taste.

 How to make Aloo Paratha:

-- Take wheat flour in a bowl.
-Add water as required and make a smooth and soft dough.
+- Take wheat flour in a bowl, add water in portions and start kneading.
+Knead to make a soft smooth dough.
 Keep aside for 15 mins

-- Add green chillies, coriander leaves and spices – coriander powder, red chilli powder, garam masala powder, dry mango powder, cumin powder and salt.
-Mix well.
-Keep aside the stuffing
+- Add green chillies, coriander leaves, coriander powder, red chilli powder, garam masala powder, dry mango powder, cumin powder and salt.
+Mix well and keep aside the stuffing

-- Dust the ball and start rolling slowly to make a normal size phulka.
-Dust again in between rolling if required.
-Make sure it doesn’t break
+- Dust the ball and start rolling to make a normal size paratha.
+If required dust it again in between rolling and make sure it doesn’t break

 - Meanwhile heat a tawa and place the paratha on it.
 When you start getting the brown spots spread some ghee or oil and fry it from both the sides until crisp and brown (as in the picture)

 - Your Aloo Paratha is ready.
 Serve hot with curd, butter, tea, coffee or pickle and enjoy!!!